kimco2/project_1_misison_youtube/README.md

 4. Are trending videos a certain duration?
         See video_duration_data.ipynb for code and graphs
-        Graphs are also saved in the output folder
+        See <ImagesObj4> folder for visualisations.

 5. Is there any relationship between trending videos and likes/dislikes, views, comments, and tags? us_data_like.ipynb